Searchlight2/Searchlight2/README.md

 <br>

-In this scenario Searchlight2 will run a seperate PDE workflow for each, and will provide a seperate set of results for each (including a seperate report). **There is no upper limit to the number of differential comparisons that can be supplied this way**.
+In this scenario Searchlight2 will run a seperate de workflow for each, and will provide a seperate set of results for each (including a seperate report). **There is no upper limit to the number of differential comparisons that can be supplied this way**.

 <br>